js-yoo/programmers/README.md

 # programmers
-These are solutions to problems solved directly from the Python algorithm site called [programmers](https://programmers.co.kr/).
+These are solutions to problems solved directly from the Python algorithm site, [programmers](https://programmers.co.kr/).